utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 * Postman-published documentation–URLs would need to be republished from your new team instance.
 * Mocks and monitors—you would need to recreate these.
-* Users on your team have a lot of important content in their personal workspaces that must be transferred.
+* Team members have a lot of important content in their personal workspaces that must be transferred.

 See [performing centralized migration](#performing-centralized-migration) to choose this option.